markzxu/blog/_posts/2021-6-03-Logical-Induction.md

 A brief note on naming: Solomonoff exhibited an uncomputable algorithm that does idealized induction, which we call [Solomonoff induction](https://www.lesswrong.com/posts/Kyc5dFDzBg4WccrbK/an-intuitive-explanation-of-solomonoff-induction).
 Garrabrant exhibited a computable algorithm that does logical induction, which we have named Garrabrant induction.

-Thanks to Mauricio Baker for helpful comments.
 My editor is Justis Mills.
 Graphics are done by Sabrina Chwalek.

 # Introduction [1]